Jagadeesh9110/beyondchats-assignment/README.md

 -   **Graceful Skipping:** If an article lacks sufficient external references (minimum 2), the pipeline logs a warning and skips it without crashing.
 -   **Idempotency:** The script can be re-run; it will re-process and update articles, allowing for iterative improvements to the prompt or scraper logic.

-**Phase 3: Frontend Development [Upcoming]**
+**Phase 3: Frontend Development (Completed)**

-Planned development of a responsive user interface:
-- **Article List Support:** Displaying the collection of articles.
+**Architecture:**
+- **Framework:** React.js + Vite for fast build and optimal performance.
+- **Routing:** `react-router-dom` for client-side navigation.
+- **Styling:** CSS Modules / Custom CSS for responsive design.

+**Key Features Implemented:**
+- **Article List View:** Displays all scraped articles in a responsive grid layout with titles, excerpts, and dates.
+- **AI-Enhanced Detail View:**
+  - Standard view for original content.
-- **Comparison View:** A detailed view allowing users to toggle between the original scraped content and the AI-enhanced version.
+  - **Comparison Toggle:** Allows users to switch between the "Original" and "AI Enhanced" versions.
+  - **References Section:** In the AI view, a dedicated section lists the external sources used for the rewrite, linking directly to the original/editorial domains.
+  - **Markdown Rendering:** AI content is rendered with proper formatting (headers, lists, bold text) using `react-markdown`.
+- **Responsive UI:** Optimized for both desktop and mobile viewing with clean, professional aesthetics.

 ---